HAV0X1014/miatfrien/README.md

 ## Main Features

+### Oobabooga AI API Integration
+Using an Oobabooga text generation webui API server, you can have AI chats!
+New characters can be added with `/addcharacter` by whitelisted members, and existing characters can be seen by anyone with `/getcharacter`.
+Start a conversation with one or more characters with the bot prefix (in my case, "[") and the character's name followed by a comma.
+For example, `[cleck how are you?` would ask the character named "cleck" how are you, and `[cloud,tarpan,southchinatiger lets go fishing!` would say lets go fishing to the three characters.

 ### Translator
 Translate messages with flag emojis!
 React to a message with the country's flag of the language you want, and it will translate the content into that language.
 To use DeepL, react with a :regional_indicator_d: emoji and then the flag you wish.
 Remove translation messages with an :x: emoji.